fall-zhang/vue-fantable/docs/src/docs/en/start.md

 ```

 :::anchor Browser Compatible
-Support modern browser and ie10 and above
+Support all of modern browser